 The LAMP indicator light and TEMPerature indicator light will light up if the lamp becomes too hot.
 Turn the power off and let the projector cool for 45 minutes.
 If the LAMP or TEMPerature indicator light still lights up after turning the power back on, please contact your dealer.
-See "Indicators" on page 48 for details.
+See "Indicators" on page 50 for details.

-The following Lamp warning displays will remind you to change the lamp.
+The following Lamp warning displays will remind you to change lamp 1 or lamp 2.
+Warning messages for lamp 1 are illustrated below.